mirzanahid/shonkho-shield-blog/README.md

 ### Features for Users:

+1. **Register User** : User can Register by providing Name, Email and Password.
+2. **Login User** : User can Login using registerd Email and Password.
-1. **Create Blog** : User can create Blog with title and content (user have to logged-in to create blog),
+3. **Create Blog** : User can create Blog with title and content (user have to logged-in to create blog),
-2. **Get Blogs** : User can get all the blogs with title, content and author details (any one can see blogs no need to login).
+4. **Get Blogs** : User can get all the blogs with title, content and author details (any one can see blogs no need to login).
-3. **Get Blogs By Query** : User can get Blog by query with Title or Content with full blog details.
+5. **Get Blogs By Query** : User can get Blog by query with Title or Content with full blog details.
-4. **Seraching, Sorting and Filtering** : User can search , sort and filter blogs.
+6. **Seraching, Sorting and Filtering** : User can search , sort and filter blogs.
-5. **Update Blog** : User can update their own blog (user have to logged-in to update blog).
+7. **Update Blog** : User can update their own blog (user have to logged-in to update blog).
-6. **Delete Blog** : User can delete their own blog (user have to logged-in to delete blog).
+8. **Delete Blog** : User can delete their own blog (user have to logged-in to delete blog).

 ### Features for Admin: